Whose Story is it anyway?

-I was being interviewed the other day by Nail Grimes when he asked me a question, the type of question you laugh off, but which sticks into like a arrow and stays there.
-First he told me he’d asked many of my old climbing partners, most of who are now Alpine guides, if they’d read my first book Psychovertical, to which they’d all replied “Of course not - it’s all bollocks”.
-He asked my what I’d say to this statement.
+I was being interviewed the other day by Nail Grimes when he asked me a question, the type of question you laugh off, but which sticks into like an arrow and stays there.
+First, he told me he’d asked many of my old climbing partners, most of who are now Alpine guides if they’d read my first book Psychovertical, to which they’d all replied “Of course not - it’s all bollocks”.
+He asked me what I’d say to this statement.

-At first I just laughed it off, and said the usual line about not letting the truth get in the way of a good story etc. Then I said that these people just didn’t understand the limits of telling and writing a story, and that a blow by blow, line by line, metre by metre account of the truth would take the same time as the bleeding climbs.
+At first, I just laughed it off and said the usual line about not letting the truth get in the way of a good story etc. Then I said that these people just didn’t understand the limits of telling and writing a story and that a blow by blow, line by line, metre by metre account of the truth would take the same time as the bleeding climbs.
 A story about a climb is always an amalgamation of events, with minor details (like the truth) being sacrificed in the pursuit of brevity and timing.
-What you should end up is a few thousand words that somehow capture the character of the event, an event that is made up of innumerable emotions, actions and images.
-Finally, now feeling defensive, I said that these people where just climbing extremists, the people who knew nothing beyond the extreme, the colour, and couldn’t tell stories, and that’s why I make a living doing just that - and they make a living climbing.
+What you should end up with are a few thousand words that somehow capture the character of the event, an event that is made up of innumerable emotions, actions and images.
+Finally, now feeling defensive, I said that these people were just climbing extremists, the people who knew nothing beyond the extreme, the colour, and couldn’t tell stories, and that’s why I make a living doing just that - and they make a living climbing.

 But days later that question still sticks in my mind.